-Here is a riddle, It feels like the flu but isn’t a virus.
-Pretty easy to answer when you live in the heart of Texas.
 Cedar trees cover the skies in clouds of cedar spores that the human body just can’t seem to handle.
 So how do you combat this illness?
-Like any other illness which is to eat well giving our body the immune boost it needs to feel great.
+Like any other illness which is to eat well giving our body the immune boost and you feel great.

 Some meal ideas during cedar season include a variety of super foods high in antioxidants, easy to make and easy to eat when you are not feeling well.